dmachio/gatsby-source-gravityforms/README.md

+# Intro

+This is a custom Gravity Forms Gatsby Source plugin for [Airfleet] (https://www.airfleet.co/).
+The component has been borrowed almost entirely from @robmarshall's [package] (https://github.com/robmarshall/gatsby-gravityforms-component).
+Here are some modifications made:
+1. Use basic authentication to connect to Gravity Forms.

 # gatsby-source-gravityforms

 This plugin connects to a WordPress Gravity Forms install.
 It finds all active forms and settings and adds them to the Gatsby nodes.